How Caregivers for Cancer Patients Can Create a Healthy In-Home Network

 Family members who begin to show signs of depression, stress or physical sickness from providing full time care should undergo an assessment.
 During the assessment, a health professional will learn about the specific issues and needs for the home and make suggestions based on the best care for both patient and caregiver.
 A trained caregiver can enter the home to provide additional care to the patient and respite care for the caregiver.

 Caregivers for cancer patients should encourage a positive and uplifting home environment for the patient.
-However, if they begin to feel burned out, they should seek additional help from a qualified health professional.
+However, if they begin to feel burned out, they should seek additional help with caring for cancer patients at home from a qualified health professional.

-No one person can do everything and it is okay to admit you need help.
-Call for a free consultation with Evergreen Private Care so your loved one can continue to receive quality care when you need to take a break.
+Unfortunately, no one person can do everything and it is okay to admit you need help.
+So, call for a free consultation with Evergreen Private Care so your loved one can continue to receive quality care when you need to take a break.
 Together, we will help your loved one get through this difficult journey with the care and compassion they deserve.